 What performances are available?

-Why don't we show all the artists and songs at a festival?
+Why don't we show all artists and songs?

 When the BBC decides to cover a music festival, it needs to work within a tight budget to provide the best value for money for Licence Fee payers.
 This means we cannot always afford to record all performances from every stage.
-At BBC Radio 1's Big Weekend we are recording the Main stage, In New Music We Trust stage, Outdoor Stage, Radio 1's Live Lounge and BBC Introducing stage.
+At T in the Park we are recording the Main Stage, Radio 1 / NME Stage, the King Tut's Tent and BBC Introducing stage.
 These stages offer the main headline acts from the festival and interesting newer artists.
 Note that BBC Introducing performances will be available online with some previews featured on TV.

 On occasion an act may not wish to be filmed or recorded.
 Artists may also agree to be recorded but only allow a limited number of songs to be aired.
 This could be for a number of reasons for instance: the quality of some parts of the performance, because they do not wish to broadcast new or unreleased material, or they do not want to broadcast their entire live set.